What is Integrative & Functional Nutrition all about?

 Functional/Integrative Nutrition Core Practices:

-Integrative & Functional Nutrition uses "food first" (eating simple, organic, clean, unprocessed, REAL food from the source) to prevent, mitigate, and reverse health conditions.
-Food functions as medicine and is the foundation for total emotional, mental, and physical health.
+Integrative & Functional Nutrition uses "food first" (eating simple, organic, clean, unprocessed, REAL food from the source) to prevent, mitigate, and reverse chronic health conditions.
+Food functions as medicine, fuel, information for the body, and human connection — and is the foundation for total emotional, mental, and physical health.